-Below is the keynote speech from First Minister of Scotland, Rt Hon Nicola Sturgeon MSP at All-Energy & Dcarbonise 2019.
+Keynote speech from First Minister of Scotland, Rt Hon Nicola Sturgeon MSP at All-Energy & Dcarbonise 2019.

+“I’m delighted to welcome you all to Glasgow.
+The All Energy Conference is always a hugely important event.
 However – given the context in which we meet – this year’s conference is perhaps especially significant.
 In the last few months, we have seen an unprecedented level of climate change activism – here in the UK, and in countries around the world.

+We’ve also seen the publication of two major international reports – the IPCC report last year, and the UN report about the loss of biodiversity on the planet.
+And of course, earlier this month, the UK Committee on Climate Change published its advice on UK emissions.
 Their report is – in my view – one of the most important documents that will be published in the UK this year.
 It reflects the latest scientific evidence.
 And it demonstrates that a rapid decarbonisation of our economy is both environmentally essential, and practically achievable.
 I want to thank Chris Stark, and everyone from the Committee, for the work that went into it.

+The Committee recommends that Scotland should achieve net-zero greenhouse gas emissions by 2045.
+That’s a faster rate than is proposed for any other part of the UK.
 The Scottish Government fully accepts the Committee’s advice – we’re the first country in the UK to do so.
 That’s why we have updated our Climate Change Bill.
 It already contained the world’s toughest statutory targets for emissions.
 They will soon be even tougher.

+As a result, Scotland is not just maintaining our status as world leaders – we are redefining what it means to be world leaders.
 And today’s announcement from Scottish Power and Glasgow City Council – that they aim to make Glasgow the U.K.’s first net-zero city – shows that some parts of Scotland may show even greater ambition.
 I congratulate Keith [Anderson] and Eva [Bolander] on their initiative.

 Now, the Annual Energy Statement – which the Scottish Government is publishing today – helps to illustrate the progress we’ve already made.